Tomislavgrad: Independent State of Croatia

-In 1950, the Srez of Duvno became a part of the Okrug of Mostar.
-In 1952, the okrugs were abolished, while the country was divided into 66 srezs, one of which was Duvno.

-In mid-1955, the country was divided into 15 srezs, while Duvno became a municipality within the Srez of Livno.
-In 1962, the number of srezs was lowered to 6, and the Municipality of Duvno, with 61 settlements, became a part of the Srez of Mostar.
-In 1966, the srezs were abolished.

 Contemporary

 Name change

-During the January 1990 public gatherings, the citizens demanded that the name of the town and municipality be changed to Tomislavgrad, a name used between 1928 and 1946.
+During the January 1990 public gatherings, the citizens demanded that the name of the town and municipality be changed back to Tomislavgrad, a name used between 1928 and 1946.
 For this reason, the Municipal Committee of the Socialist Union of Working People of Duvno (OK SSRN) asked the Municipal Assembly of Duvno to start a referendum on the matter.
 However, the Assembly refused to proceed further on regarding the name change, requesting valid reasons for such a move.
 In April 1990, an anonymous initiator started a petition to change the name of the town to Tomislavgrad.
 The petition managed to collect 6,000 signatures.
 The Executive Council of the Assembly proposed the voting on the petition, and on 9 July 1990, the Assembly decided to hold a referendum, with 52 votes in favour and 6 against.
 The referendum was held on 12 August 1990, with 98.91% of the voters supporting the name change.
 The voting passed peacefully without incidents.
 Due to the summer pause, the Municipal Assembly met again only on 1 October 1990 and adopted the report of the electoral commission on the referendum and sent a proposal to the Assembly of the SR Bosnia and Herzegovina to enact the change of name for the town and the municipality of Duvno.
 On 30 October 1990, the Assembly of the SR BiH adopted the law on the name change.
 The traffic signs were changed in December 1990.